The Pacific War Online Encyclopedia

 Depression hit Japanese agriculture and light industry

 Asian mainland became increasingly attractive to Army leaders.
 Kwantung

 Army officers staged an incident on the South Manchuria

 Railway on 18 September 1931 as an excuse to seize control of all

+Manchuria.
 In 1933, following a

-League of Nations report criticizing the
+League of Nations report criticizing the Manchurian takeover,

 announced it would not renew the naval disarmament treaties, set

 to expire in December 1936.

-and the West Slide Towards War.
+the West Slide Towards War.
 Japan's seizure of

 Manchuria, and the war with China